The Basics: Overview

 If you are worried that you might have hearing loss, you aren’t alone.
 Many people lose their hearing slowly as they age.

-- 1 in 3 Americans between ages 65 and 74 has a hearing problem.
+- 1 in 4 Americans between ages 65 and 74 have a hearing problem.

-- Almost 1 in 2 Americans over age 75 has a hearing problem.
+- Almost 1 in 2 Americans over age 75 have a hearing problem.

 Start by asking your doctor for a hearing test.
 Depending on your test results, your doctor may refer you to a hearing specialist.